azurepractice1323/Xylem/README.md

 <html>
     <head>
         <title>
-            "Hello this is <name> and I would like to join Xylem"
+            "Hello this is John and I would like to join Xylem"
         </title>
     </head>

     <body>
-        "Hello this is <name> and I would like to join Xylem"
+        "Hello this is John and I would like to join Xylem"
     </body>
 </html>